static-frame/static-frame/doc/source/articles/serialize.md

 ![Write performance 1e6](serialize/serialize-write-linux-1e8.png "1e8 Write Performance")

-### Idiosyncractic Performance
+### Idiosyncratic Performance

 As an additional reference, we will also benchmark the same NYC Yellow Taxi Trip data (from January 2010) used in McKinney and Richardson [https://ursalabs.org/blog/2020-feather-v2] (2020).

 NPZ read performance is shown to be approximately four times faster than Parquet and Feather (with or without compression).
-While NPZ write performance is faster than Parquet, Feather writing is fastest.
+While NPZ write performance is faster than Parquet, Feather writing here is fastest.

 ![Read & Write performance 1e6](serialize/perf-ytd.png "Read & Write Performance")

 ### File Size

 As shown below for one million (1e+06) element and 100 million (1e+08) element DataFrames, uncompressed NPZ is generally equal in size on disk to uncompressed Feather and always smaller than uncompressed Parquet (sometimes smaller than compressed Parquet too).
-As expected, compression provides modest file-size reductions for Parquet and Feather compared to uncompressed formats.
+As compression provides only modest file-size reductions for Parquet and Feather, the performance benefits of uncompressed NPZ might easily outweigh reducing disk storage.

 ![Size 1e6](serialize/perf-space-1e6.png "1e6 File Size")